WasmEdge/WasmEdge/README.md

 * Slack: Join the #WasmEdge channel on the [CNCF Slack](https://slack.cncf.io/)
 * Twitter: Follow @realwasmedge on [Twitter](https://twitter.com/realwasmedge)

+## Adopters

+Check out our [list of Adopters](https://wasmedge.org/docs/contribute/users/) who are using WasmEdge in their projects.

 ## Community Meeting

 We host a monthly community meeting to showcase new features, demo new use cases, and a Q&A part.
 Everyone is welcome!